bfrgoncalves/Online-PhyloViZ/ReadMe.md

 #Online PhyloViZ

-This web application allows you to choose between two layout rendering engines (SVG and WebGl) and display 4 different MLST datasets.
+This web application allows you to choose between two layout rendering engines (SVG and WebGl) and display 4 different MLST datasets using minimum spanning trees.

 Node.js is required.